Equivariant toric geometry and Euler-Maclaurin formulae: Preliminaries

-is a toric manifold, and there is a toric morphism The group $G$ acts on $W$ by the restriction of the diagonal action of $(\bC^*)^{r}$, and the toric morphism $\pi$ is constant on $G$-orbits.
+Using the fact that $N \simeq \Hom_{\bZ}(\bC^*,\bT)$ is identified with the one-parameter subgroups of $\bT$, define the map of tori and let $G:=\ker (\gamma)$.
+Then $G$ is a product of a torus and a finite abelian group, so $G$ is reductive.
+Let $Z(\Sig) \subset \bC^r$ be the variety defined by the monoidal ideal and $(x_{\rho})_{\rho \in \Sig(1)}$ are coordinates on $\bC^r$.
+Then the variety $W:=\bC^r \setminus Z(\Sig)$ is a toric manifold, and there is a toric morphism The group $G$ acts on $W$ by the restriction of the diagonal action of $(\bC^*)^{r}$, and the toric morphism $\pi$ is constant on $G$-orbits.
 Moreover, Cox \cite{Cox} (see also \cite{CLS}[Thm.5.1.11]) proved that if $X=X_{\Sig}$ is a simplicial toric variety containing no torus factor, then $X$ is the geometric quotient $W/G$.